 Tonya Boose is the Director of Residential Services, and she provides programmatic support for the Veterans Program, Evolution Center, Caroline’s Kitchen, & the Engagement Center at Gateway Center.
-She provides leadership, support and guidance to our 4th floor Veterans Programs.
-Tonya earned her BS in Marketing from City University of New York College and her MPA from Metropolitan College of New York.In 2000, after volunteering to help high-risk youths, Tonya became interested in the field of Social Services.
-In 2001, she began work as a Case Manager for The Salvation Army Jamaica Women’s Triage and Referral Shelter, ultimately becoming its Director of Social Services.In 2006, Tonya and her family moved to Georgia where she continued her passion for social service, and joined the Gateway Center as its Services Director.
+She provides leadership, support, and guidance for all the programs she oversees.
+Tonya earned her BS in Marketing from York College and her MPA from Metropolitan College of New York.In 2000, after volunteering to help high-risk youths, Tonya became interested in the field of Social Services.
+In 2001, she began work as a Case Manager for The Salvation Army Jamaica Women’s Triage and Referral Shelter, ultimately becoming its Director of Social Services.In 2006, Tonya and her family moved to Georgia where she continued her passion for social service, and she joined the team at Gateway Center.

 Tricia Callihan is the Director of Resource Development at Gateway Center, which is a homeless resource center in downtown Atlanta.
 She began her career with Gateway Center in 2018 as a Development Specialist and transitioned into her current role at the end of 2020.
 As the Development Manager, she oversees all fundraising efforts, including grant submissions, fundraising events, and individual, corporate, and foundation donor cultivation.
 Tricia earned a Masters in Professional Counseling from Georgia State University in 2000.
 She is committed to raising awareness regarding the barriers individuals and families who are experiencing homelessness encounter as they seek to transition to stable housing.
 After working in corporate America for 14 years, Tricia is thankful for the opportunity to serve in a capacity that makes a difference in the community she calls home.